-All new on-campus students, including those attending extension centers, are required to attend orientation.
+All new on-campus students are required to attend orientation.

-Upon acceptance to Southwestern Seminary, applicants will be sent information regarding the orientation schedule.
+Orientation sessions Upon acceptance to Southwestern Seminary, applicants will be sent information regarding the orientation schedule.

 Former Southwestern students returning to Southwestern to complete a degree or work on another degree are not required to attend orientation.